ImageMagick/Usage-Markdown/compose/index.md

 [![\[IM Output\]](compose_overlay_gradients2.jpg)](compose_overlay_gradients2.jpg)
 Result

-This 'overlaying color' into a image of grey highlights is makes this method perfect for adding color to the output of the "`-shade`" operator.
+This 'overlaying color' into an image of grey highlights makes this method perfect for adding color to the output of the "`-shade`" operator.
 However you need to be very careful to generate a perfect mid-tone grey from that operator, to get correct coloring on areas without any highlights.
 See [Shade Overlay Highlights](../transform/#shade_overlay) for details.